timescale/docs/timescaledb/how-to-guides/user-defined-actions/create-and-register.md

 statement.
 User-defined actions can be written in any language you choose.
 This guide uses the SQL procedural language [PL/pgSQL][plpgsql].

-This example defines a simple procedure that raises a notice.
-Replace the `RAISE NOTICE` command with the commands you want to run.
+This example defines a simple procedure that raises a notice:

 ```sql
 CREATE OR REPLACE PROCEDURE user_defined_action(job_id INT, config JSONB)